 Somaliland lies along the strategic southern coast of the Red Sea (Gulf of Aden), with a coastline that stretches for about 800 km.
 Port Berbera is the main seaport of Somaliland, and more recently as an important regional port for the Horn of Africa.
 It is also important for landlocked Ethiopia.
-During the war with Eritrea, Ethiopia used this port, the unrecognized territory of Somaliland.
+During the war with Eritrea, Berbera port in the breakaway northern region of Somaliland and pledged up to 0 million to develop it.
+In March, Ethiopia used this port, the unrecognized territory of Somaliland.

 The Port of Berbera Directorate plays an important role in the management of international goods arriving and local production leaving the country, being a significant channel for the economy of Somaliland.